-;Dgroup is the group containing the segment that contains BUFFER unless the segment that contains BUFFER happens to the first segment in DGROUP.
+; Dgroup is the group containing the segment that contains BUFFER

-In Ideal mode, addresses are automatically calculated relative to any group that a segment belongs to unless you override them with the : operator.
+In Ideal mode, addresses are automatically calculated relative to any group that a segment belongs to unless you override them with the: operator.
 In MASM mode, the same is true if you use the simplified segment directives.
 Otherwise, addresses are calculated relative to the segment an object is in, rather than any group.